 GCR-Block-Ack

-When using the GCR-Unsolicited-Retry delivery method for a group address, the AP retransmits an MSDU one or more times to increase the probability of correct reception at STAs that are listening to this group address.
+When using the GCR-Unsolicited-Retry delivery method for a group address, the AP retransmits an MSDU one or more times (subject to applicable MSDU lifetime limts)(#1240) to increase the probability of correct reception at STAs that are listening to this group address.
 The decision to retransmit these MSDUs is implementation dependant.
 GCR-Unsolicited-Retry is particularly suited to use with large numbers of group members as it has moderate delay, efficiency and reliability, but high scalability.

 The GCR-Block-Ack delivery method extends the block acknowledgement mechanism to group addressed frames.
 The AP initiates block Ack agreements with each associated STA that supports GCR-Block-Ack for a particular group address.
-Once this block Ack agreement is in place, the AP regularly sends Block Ack Request frames to these STAs to ascertain the reception status of MSDUs related to this group address, as described in 9.10.10.
+Once this block Ack agreement is in place, the AP regularly sends Block Ack Request frames to these STAs to ascertain the reception status of MSDUs related to this group address, as described in 9.10.aa10.
 This allows the AP to discover MSDUs that have failed to be received and to schedule their retransmission.
 GCR-Block-Ack is particularly suited to use with moderate numbers of group members as it has moderate delay, high efficiency, moderate scalability and reliability.